raugfer/BRLT/README.md

 of cash enough to buy a given number of bottles at the given price as a buy order.

-Whenever buy and sell prices match, the buyer and the seller perform the trade by exchanging the cash and the goods.
+Whenever buy and sell prices match, the buyer and the seller perform the trade by exchanging the cash for the goods.

 #### Market Freedom and Fairness